ThongWan1706/Id_Asg1/README.md

     - A "return" button (which is the arrow) that links back to the Main Review Page.
     - A review box section that is filled with comments from the client

+6. Cart Page
+- This page includes a list of items that the user added their interested products into the cart
+- It includes the quantity of the product, the name of the product and the price of the product
+- It also shows the grand total of the items they have in the cart
+- There's a promo code section where the user can enter in, they can get a discount if the promo code is valid
+- There's also a button that proceeds to Contact Page once the user completed their order, there'll be a popout alert that will remind the user to take a screeshot of their order
+- If there's no items being added in the cart, it will have a blank rectangle with the text that encourages users to add items into the cart
+- There's a delete button as well if the user want to remove the item from the cart

+7. Promo Code Page
+- This page is being activated when the user clicked onto the promo code section from each page
+- It shows a welcoming message for first time users and gives a free promo code for the user to use for their first purchase.

 <h2>Existing Features</h2>

 1. Navigation and Structure